Car Discounts for Self-Employed Professionals: Watch the Real Cost

 Liberal profession: real fees or scale?#

-Service Public Entreprendre reminds that expenses linked to the purchase or use of a vehicle for the needs of the activity can be deducted from the tax result.
+Service Public Entreprendre points out that expenses linked to the purchase or use of a vehicle for the needs of the activity can be deducted from the tax result.
 In BNC, you must then reason according to the method chosen:

 - real costs and supporting documents;